protoloft/klipper_z_calibration/README.md

 ./klipper_z_calibration/install.sh
 ```

+It's safe to execute the install script multiple times.

 More on this in the [Moonraker Update Manager](#moonraker-update-manager) section.

 ### Moonraker Update Manager

->:point_up: **Attention:** With a current Moonraker version, the dummy service is not
+>:bulb: **NEW:** With a current Moonraker version, the dummy service is not
 > necessary anymore.
-But, you need to adapt the following configuration block in your
+If you have updated to the 0.9.1 version, you need to adapt the
-> "moonraker.conf" file.
-The old dummy service can be removed by executing the install
+> following configuration block in your "moonraker.conf" file.
+The old dummy service
-> script again.
-Like: `/home/pi/klipper_z_calibration/install.sh`
+> can be removed by executing the install script again.
+Like:
+> `/home/pi/klipper_z_calibration/install.sh`

-It's possible to update this extension with the Moonraker's update manager by adding this
+It's possible to keep this extension up to date with the Moonraker's update manager by
-configuration block to the "moonraker.conf" of your printer:
+adding this configuration block to the "moonraker.conf" of your printer:

 ```text
 [update_manager client z_calibration]